Riv0J/legendaries_react/README.md

 ## 🏗️ Production build

-Compile the generated code using
+Compile the optimized code using
 - `npm run build`

-## 🌐 Serve production dist

 To serve the generated code, use
 - `serve -s dist`

 ## 🚀 Show demo in GitHub Pages